rhettc/ruby-interview-questions/README.md

 Q: Why can you safely use a `String` as a hash key, even though a string is a mutable object?
 A: Because Ruby makes a private copy of a string used as a hash key.

-Q: Why might you want to use `Hash#fetch` over `Hash#[]` when querying values in a hash?
-A: It provides options for handling the case where a key does not exist in the hash.

 Q: When would you need to use `Hash#rehash`?
 A: After you mutate a mutable hash key.